SamPTD/Int_Students_in_TW/readme.md

 1. Dataset.rar: compressed file containing original data set downloaded in csv format to be used in the R analysis.
 (Note: For overseas Chinese and Hong Kong, Macau students (D2), the header rows in the raw data were removed to prevent errors in R analyzing.)
 2. Plots.rar: compressed file containing plots created from the R program illustrating the findings.
-3. References.rar: compressed file containing additional information used in the analysis (namely the changes in disciplines based on the Ministry of Education's 4th and 5th Edition Classification Standards for Academic Disciplines.)
+3. References.rar: compressed file containing additional information used in the analysis (namely the changes in disciplines based on the Ministry of Education's 4th and 5th Edition Classification Standards for Academic Disciplines; this is the base for merging the disciplines between years 2015-16 and 2017-2023).
 4. Complete_codes.R: the coding used for this project.
 5. readme.md: file explaining the project and its findings.